Why should we embrace neurodiversity in the workplace?

 By: Louise Zacest

-I don’t know what happened to John after high school, but I imagine he raced through one or multiple degrees and is happily ensconced in a lab somewhere making scientific breakthroughs.
+I don’t know what happened to John after high school, but I imagine he raced through one or multiple degrees and is happily ensconced in a lab somewhere, making scientific breakthroughs.
 The world needs people like John.

 However, our frenetic workplaces with agile working and open plan environments are often not happy places for the Johns of this world.
 As a result, they often shy away from certain roles and industries, or feel they are unable to be their true selves at work.

+In October 2024, the World Economic Forum (WEF) published its views on how neurodiversity in the workplace can drive business success.
 As the WEF noted, neurodivergent individuals, such as those with autism, ADHD, dyslexia or Tourette’s syndrome, bring unique strengths to the workplace.
 However, their inclusion within organisations is often limited.
+This means that many of our businesses are missing out on the contributions that people who think and operate differently can bring.

 According to Deloitte, 10-20% of the world’s population is neurodiverse and research suggests that teams with neurodivergent people in some roles can be 30% more productive than those without them.
-A report by McKinsey & Company suggests that diverse teams outperform homogenous ones in terms of profitability by 36%.
-Team morale can also benefit from inclusion and integration of neurodivergent people in the workplace.
+A report by McKinsey & Company suggests that diverse teams outperform homogeneous ones in terms of profitability by 36%.
+Team morale can also benefit from the inclusion and integration of neurodivergent people in the workplace.

 Research by Forbes suggests that only 1% of corporate managers are neurodivergent; this could possibly be one reason why organisations are not strong on inclusion practices.

-The World Economic Forum has the following pointers on how to build a neuro-inclusive workplace, “companies should focus on several vital areas:
+The World Economic Forum has the following pointers on how to build a neuro-inclusive workplace.

 - Leadership commitment: senior leaders should champion neurodiversity and create a culture where all employees feel psychologically safe to express their ideas and be themselves.